Skip to content

 Increased complexity of labor laws

-The increased complexity of labor laws means that early payroll systems were unclear and didn’t provide much oversight.
-They didn’t state clear rules regarding overtime, benefits, and wages, leading to disputes due to unfair pay.
-The Fair Labor Standards Act of 1938 set a standard for minimum wage and overtime pay, making handling payroll more complex and difficult.
+Early payroll systems lacked clear rules on overtime, benefits, and wages, leading to disputes over unfair pay.
+The Fair Labor Standards Act of 1938 set a standard for minimum wage and overtime pay, making payroll management more complex.

 Technological advancements